 On October 19, the Company issued 438,500 units (each, a "Unit") to 12 individuals and three entities due to a closing of its private placement at \$1.00 per Unit for gross proceeds of \$438,500.
 Each Unit consists of one share of our common stock and one common stock purchase warrant (each, a "Warrant") with each Warrant entitling the holder thereof to purchase one additional share of our common stock (each, a "Warrant Share") at an exercise price of \$2.00 per Warrant Share having an expiry date of two years from the date of issuance of the Warrants.
 We relied upon the exemption from registration under the Securities Act provided by Rule 506(b) and/or Section 4(a)(2) of the Securities Act for the issuance of the Units to U.S. persons.
-In addition, we relied upon the exemption from registration under the Securities Act for the issuance of Units to non-U.S. persons as the securities were issued to the individuals/entities through offshore transactions which were negotiated and consummated outside of the United States.
+In addition, we relied upon the exemption from registration under the Securities Act provided by Rule 903 of Regulation S promulgated under the Securities Act for the issuance of Units to non-U.S. persons as the securities were issued to the individuals/entities through offshore transactions which were negotiated and consummated outside of the United States.